astronomer/docs/astro/cli/quickstart.md

 ## Step 3: Create an Astro Project

-The CLI can create an Astro project which contains all of the files you need to run Airflow locally.
+To start developing locally, you first need to create an Astro project, which contains all of the files you need to run Apache Airflow locally.

 To create a new Astro project:

 1. Create a new directory for your Astro project: